Grounds for eviction - private residential tenancies

 If you have a private residential tenancy, your landlord can only evict you if one or more of the 18 grounds (reasons) for eviction apply.

 The Notice to Leave your landlord gave you will tell you the ground (or grounds) being used.
-The grounds are split into two categories – mandatory grounds and discretionary grounds.
+The grounds are split into 2 categories – mandatory grounds and discretionary grounds.

 A mandatory ground means that if the Tribunal agrees that the ground exists, you must leave the property no matter what your argument is.